-1) What Is the Certified Divorce Financial Analyst (CDFA) Designation?
+1) Do I Need the Certified Divorce Financial Analyst (CDFA) Designation?

-3) How Can I Best Work with a Divorcing Client?
+2) How Do I Help a Divorcing Client?

-Divorce cases also require managing the client's emotions throughout the process.
-Your client may be sad, angry, and possibly unwilling to communicate with the other party.
-Offer patience and empathy.
-You may encourage your client to seek third-party counseling—especially during the early stages—so he or she doesn't feel alone in handling the emotional difficulties of divorce.
+Your clients may also need your help in managing their emotions.
+They may be sad, angry, and possibly unwilling to communicate with the other party, and you should offer patience and empathy.
+You might even take it a step further and encourage your client to seek third-party counseling—especially during the early stages—so he or she doesn't feel alone in handling the emotional difficulties that often come with divorce.

-4) How Can I Provide Value to the Attorney Relationship?
+4) What Value Do I Provide to the Attorney?

-Family law attorneys aren't always tuned into the financial and tax implications of dividing assets.
-Be sure to recommend strategies for eliminating or minimizing taxes on assets—specifically on retirement assets, such as pensions and 401(k) plans.
-Although attorneys often are aware of the need for a qualified domestic relations order (QDRO) to divide qualified retirement plan assets without income tax consequences, they may not understand the tax concerns associated with future distributions.
-You can help educate the attorney about these matters while helping protect your client's post-divorce budget.
+You can add real value by recommending strategies to the attorney for eliminating or minimizing taxes on assets—specifically on retirement assets, such as pensions and 401(k)s.
+You can also help educate the attorney about tax matters while helping protect your client's post-divorce budget.
+Specifically, although attorneys are often aware of the need for a qualified domestic relations order to divide qualified retirement plan assets without income tax consequences, they may not understand the tax concerns associated with future distributions.
 The sooner you can get involved in this process—and discuss your client's pension planning and retirement vision—the easier it may be to manage the client's expectations and resolve questions.

-Bear in mind that your client should be happy with his or her attorney's advice and performance.
-In rare circumstances, you may believe the attorney and client aren't a good fit for each other—or that the attorney is possibly harming the client's case.
-If this occurs, encourage your client to seek out another attorney for a second opinion.
+One key point here: Your client should be satisfied with his or her attorney's advice and performance.
+If you believe the attorney and client aren't a good fit—or that the attorney is possibly harming the client's case—encourage your client to seek out another attorney for a second opinion.

-To help grow your divorce practice, expand networking efforts with attorneys in the family law bar.
-Here are a few networking tips:
+To help grow your divorce practice, you'll want to expand your networking efforts to include attorneys in the family law bar.
+Here are a few tips for getting started:

 - Advertise your divorce financial planning services in local bar association publications.